Aivyss/eventx/README.md

 ```
 - This is the function you should use to register events.
 - Event listeners that are not registered with this function will not be triggered.
+- The convenience `Register` functions to be mentioned next all call this function internally.
 <br>
 <br>